 One of our go-to puppy people has recently opened up board & train for people's service puppies in training to offer them incredible early exposure to new environments safely via a puppy backpack and stroller, get the puppy used to house manners, basic commands, crate training and potty training.
 She is amazing at customizing training for each puppy's needs.
 The puppy stage of service dog training is often the hardest for people trying to owner-train, so let our Puppy Coordinator help you and your dog get off to the right start.
 She is our puppy pro!

-Service Puppy Board & Train is located in San Luis Obispo, CA and costs $500/week.
+Service Puppy Board & Train is located in San Luis Obispo, CA and costs $700/week.
 Email us for more information!

 We offer the option to board your pet or service dog in training with us to work on basic commands, socialization, focus out in public, tricks and tasks.
-Dogs participating in Board & Train will stay on our 2-acre property in Atascadero, California, live inside of my home, and get daily training, exercise and love from our training staff.
+Dogs participating in Board & Train will stay at my home in Bend, Oregon, and get daily training, exercise and love.
 Training happens both on the property and out in public depending on what your dog needs.